machinat/sociably/website/docs/receiving-events.md

 You can use them to build platform-agnostic features as the example above.

 Each platform also has its own event mixins, check [API references](pathname:///api) for the details.
-Also we recommend using [TypeScript](https://www.typescriptlang.org/) to have types support of the events while developing.
+Also we recommend using [TypeScript](https://www.typescriptlang.org/) to have types support the events while developing.

 ### Serving for Multiple Platforms